Ahmed Dlimi: Early life

 Dlimi comes from a family originally from Zaggota, a village in the Chrarda region that is administratively part of Sidi Kacem Province.
 His father, Lahcen Dlimi, was an informant for the French colonial authorities and held a subaltern position in the French intelligence agency the SDECE.
 It was reported that it was Lahcen Dlimi who co-opted Mohammed Oufkir for a job in the colonial administration in the late 1940s.

 After the independence of Morocco, he briefly married the daughter of a minister, Messaoud Chiguer.
-Then married a daughter of another minister, Bousselham.
+Then remarried a daughter of another minister, Zahra Bousselham.
 This event opened the doors of the highest power circles for Dlimi, who was then a simple young officer in the army.

 Through his father Ahmed Dlimi was also related to Oufkir.
 Fatima Chenna, the wife of Oufkir and daughter of colonel Chenna, was related to Lahcen Dlimi through her mother.